 San Antonio’s Top 15 Toxic Polluters

-Coal ash heaps.
+oal ash heaps.
 Toxic groundwater plumes.
 Waste pits and burning flares.
-San Antonio’s air, land, and waters are marred by permitted pollution—typically self-reported, under-regulated, and (suprise, surprise) under-counted.
-There are also a number of abandoned contaminated sites, some partially remediated, some still seeping.
-As Deceleration‘s Top Climate Polluters page ranks […]
+San Antonio’s air, land, and waters are marred by permitted pollution—typically self-reported, under-regulated, and (surprise, surprise) under-counted.

-It’s past time to stop whining about gas prices.
-Though the more obvious violence of Hurricane Harvey may be passed, residents of Southeast Texas and Louisiana continue to face threats from the storm’s aftermath.
-One of those very real threats comes from toxic releases from chemical flaring, explosions, and spills […]
+The storm may have passed, but the damages are starting to be understood.
+Greg Harman Though the more obvious violence of Hurricane Harvey may be passed, residents of Southeast Texas and Louisiana continue to face threats from the storm’s aftermath.
+One of those very real threats comes from toxic […]